Saturday 21st October 2023 at 00:00 GMT to Friday 27th October 2023 at 23:59 GMT

 you will receive a confirmation that your callsign is registered and will be scored at the end of the event.
 Registration for hunters closes the day before the event begins.

 Lighthouse Challenge Rules

 - ELA Activator

 The rules are simple.

-Activate or work as many ELA references to gain points.
+Activate or work as many ELA references, on as many bands and modes as you can in the time specified to gain points.

 1 point per Qso.

 Hunters do not need to send logs, your points are calculated from the activator logs.